There are a lot of ports of QuickCheck, the original property based testing library, to a variety of different languages.

 Erlang is a special case because they have QuviQ's QuickCheck.
 Their QuickCheck implementation is by all accounts extremely good, but it is also proprietary and fairly expensive.
-Nevertheless, if you find yourselves in the right language, circumstance and financial situation to use it, we would strongly recommend doing so.
+Nevertheless, if you find yourselves in the right language, circumstance and financial situation to use it, I would strongly recommend doing so.

 Special case: OCaml

 OCaml seems to be suffering from a problem of being close enough to Haskell that people try to do a straight port of Quickcheck but far enough from Haskell that this doesn't work.
 The result is that there is a "mechanical port" of Quickcheck which is completely abandoned and a fork of it that uses more idiomatic OCaml.
-We are insufficiently familiar with OCaml or its community to know if either is used or whether there is another one that is.
+I'm insufficiently familiar with OCaml or its community to know if either is used or whether there is another one that is.